KevGildea/KevGildea.github.io/_posts/2021-05-30-Kinematic-Chain-Mapping.md

   <img src="/assets/images/Kinematic-Chain-Mapping/fig6.png" width="700">
 </p>

 We can use this information to calculate the joint positions and orientations in the global coordinate system i.e. perform forward kinematics.
 The most common method for this is the modified D-H convention, which allows for a compact expression for all 6 joint DOFs as a 4x4 transformation matrix.
-Where the coefficients contain information on the relative position and orientation of joint i wrt. joint i-1.
-The forward kinematics operation is simply a serial multiplication of all transformation matrices on the path to joint i.
+Where the coefficients contain information on the relative position and orientation of joint j wrt. joint j-1.
+The forward kinematics operation is simply a serial multiplication of all transformation matrices on the path to joint j.

 <p align="left">
   <img src="/assets/images/Kinematic-Chain-Mapping/fig7.png" width="300">